Photo: Glenda Taylor

-The main advantage of a smart lock is keyless entry into your home.
-Smart locks allow you to monitor entry into and activity around your door, assign codes for limited access, integrate with virtual assistants and smart home systems, and lock or unlock your door remotely.
+The main advantage of a smart lock is keyless entry into a home.
+Smart locks also allow owners to monitor entry into and activity around the door, assign codes for limited access, integrate with virtual assistants and smart-home systems, and lock or unlock their door remotely.
 Other features include:

-- Secure, keyless access through a unique passcode, fingerprint, or voice command
+- Secure keyless entry through a unique passcode, fingerprint, or voice command

 - Added security through an alarm or remote visual monitoring

-The smart lock has gained prominence in residential homes in the past decade thanks to convenience, security, and ease of monitoring via smartphones.
+The smart lock has gained prominence in residential homes in the past decade thanks to convenience, security, and ease of smartphone monitoring.
 Here are answers to some common questions about smart locks.

 Q. How does a smart lock work?

-A smart lock works much like a traditional lock, but is controlled by voice, fingerprint, passcode, or remote connectivity via a smartphone, rather than a physical key.
+A smart lock works much like a traditional lock but is controlled by voice, fingerprint, passcode, or remote connectivity via a smartphone.

-Q. Are there any door components for smart locks?
+Q. What are the door components for smart locks?

 Q. How do you program a smart lock?

-That varies by manufacturer and lock model.
-Locks come with instructions, but generally you program a number into the lock, push the buttons as instructed by the manufacturer, and it’s all set.
+That varies by manufacturer and model.
+Locks come with instructions, but generally, you program a number into the lock, push the buttons as instructed by the manufacturer, and it’s all set.

 Q. Can a smart lock be hacked?

-Yes, smart locks on doors can be hacked (or picked), but proper installation lessens the danger.
-Another safeguard is two-step authentication.
-Generally, that requires a password and second form of identification, such as a fingerprint or voice recognition.
+Yes, smart door locks can be hacked (or picked), but proper installation lessens the danger.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.